-- 3. If you are upgrading Insight from version 10.1.0 or later, do the following on the Insight MongoDB host: - a.
+- 2. Back up the Insight MongoDB database by doing the following on the Insight MongoDB host: - a.
 Stop all services that are using the MongoDB databases. - b.
 Back up the MongoDB databases:

 '''

-[[root]# cd /root
+[root]# cd /root

-[[root]# mongodump -u admin_user -p secret1
+[root]# mongodump -u admin_user -p secret1

 '''

-- c.
-Restart the services. - 4.
-On the Insight Server Host, do the following: - a.
+c.
+Restart the services.

+- 3. On the Insight Server Host, do the following: - a.
 If you have not already done so, complete the steps to prepare the Insight Server Host for the upgrade. - b.
 Stop Insight: